NeuShore/docs.neushore.dev/docs/Setup/recommendations.md

 * Docker / Docker-Compose (Advanced)
 * Using the official Pterodactyl Egg

-If you know your way around NodeJS and npm, you should consider self-hosting BrayanBot.
-We offer manual installation instructions, built-in installer and a [Docker Installation Script](https://github.com/BrayanbotDev/BrayanBot/blob/main/install/docker-linux.sh) for those wishing to self-host.
+If you know your way around NodeJS and a node package manager (such as npm, Yarn or pnpm), you should consider self-hosting BrayanBot.
+We offer manual installation instructions, built-in installer and a [Docker Installation Script](https://github.com/BrayanBot/BrayanBot/blob/main/install/docker-linux.sh) for those wishing to self-host.

 For easy scalability, you might consider [Docker](https://docs.docker.com/engine/reference/commandline/cli/) or [Docker Compose](https://docs.docker.com/compose).
 There is also a [Public Docker Image](https://hub.docker.com/repository/docker/brayanbot/brayanbot) available for testing purposes.